DIY talk with Kingfisher CEO Geoffrey Mulcahy

 This is a man, who was praised to the hilt for turning around what was once FW Woolworth.
 He then fell like an angel from City grace, only to be returned to relative favour recently.

-Sir Geoff, in the financial year to 3 February 2001, group revenues at Kingfisher increased 11.5 per cent to £12.1bn.
-However, the profit from general activities dropped by 16 per cent.
-Why?
+Sir Geoff, in the financial year to 3 February 2001, group revenues at Kingfisher grew 11.5 per cent to £12.1bn.
+But why did profit from general activities drop by 16 per cent?

 A trading decline by Woolworths and ProMarkt to the tune of £50m as well as the deficit from LibertySurf's operation, veiled the record results which were achieved by the retail outlets B&Q, Brico-Depot, Darty, BUT, Comet and Nomi in Poland.

 As part of the sale of Superdrug and the demerger of Woolworths in July this year, you have divested 1,500 out of a total of 2,900 outlets.
 Today, Kingfisher with activities in 16 countries is a real cosmopolitan among British retailers.
 How well are you organised internally to drive forward new expansion abroad?